Campaign-Buddy/campaign-buddy-packages/README.md

 	- [X] Some DMs may want to disable aggregations completely on certain fields, there should be a system level way to disable aggregates per field (or at least it should be made available to the widget components)
 	- [X] Some DMs may want to hide certain fields from players that would otherwise have access to the data
 	- [X] Update form generator docs
-- [ ] Add image widget
+- [X] Add image widget
+	- Actually put thought into design
 - [ ] Replace `existing-image-popover` with `image-picker-menu-popover`
 - [X] Investigate why image url aggregation is an empty array when the aggregation has no value
 	- [X] Fix the problem.
 Hypothesis: json-path-ex is returning an empty array when querying for a match because the data doesn't exist
 	- [ ] Update handling of widgets to handle undefined aggregatedValue
-- [ ] Escape curly braces when serializing sub-query results
+- [X] Escape curly braces when serializing sub-query results
-	- [ ] Investigate query injection possibility with sub-queries
+	- [X] Investigate query injection possibility with sub-queries
 - [ ] Always show edit button in aggregated text when display text is whitespace
 - [ ] Add json-schema validation to form generator to guarantee that form data conforms to the provided schema
 	- Encapsulate validator in new package to be used in backend as well?
+- [ ] Investigate performance of form generator
+	- [ ] Brainstorm ways to prevent re-rendering entire form when only one piece of the data changes
+	- Idea: Every rendered form component "subscribes" to changes at a particular path and when the data prop changes (and when aggregated values change), a diff is a applied ([using some diffing library](https://github.com/AsyncBanana/microdiff)) and any changed paths are published to any subscribers that care, the whole form should never change.
+	- When should the whole form re-render?
+When the UI layout changes or the schema changes, then it is acceptable to re-render the whole form.
 - [ ] Add quick up and down buttons for numeric resource
 	- At the very least, keyboard shortcuts
 - [ ] UI tests